gautamkaran/BSC-IT/Sem3/QNA/Python/python.answer.md

          ```
     5. Left Shift (<<)

        - Shifts the bits of the first operand to the left by the number of positions specified by the second operand.
 Zeroes are shifted in from the right.
          Example:
          ```python
          a = 12  # binary: 1100
          result = a << 2  # binary: 110000, which is 48 in decimal
          print(result)  # Output: 48
          ```

     6. Right Shift (>>)

        - Shifts the bits of the first operand to the right by the number of positions specified by the second operand.
 The sign bit is shifted in for signed integers.

          Example:

          ```python
          a = 12  # binary: 1100
          result = a >> 2  # binary: 0011, which is 3 in decimal
          print(result)  # Output: 3
          ```

-21. **What are different type errors in python?**
 22. **Write a bitwise operator in python.**
 23. **Write a python program to display the following series**